sagarrakshe/package-list/README.md

-The purpose of this repo is, to preserve the installed packages/appliations when migrating from machine to other Ubuntu machine.
+The purpose of this repo is, to preserve the installed packages/appliations when migrating from my machine to other Ubuntu machine.

 Export the current package list from your machine: